Ron Hines DVM PhD

 Dragging your dog to the car, hollering, struggling or becoming upset are all counterproductive.
 They just reinforce your dog’s suspicion that cars are something to be avoided.
 Have patience.
 It can take many weeks to overcome the problem with small steps forward and occasion steps back (relapses).
 When you finally do take a car ride together, make the destination a park or other place you know you and your dog will enjoy.

-There is another thing I harp about incessantly: be sure your dog has your identification on its collar (with the offer of a $ reward) so it can be returned to you should it run away – as fearful dogs are prone to do.
-Separation anxiety dogs are often fence diggers while you’re away.
-So that goes for them too.
+Here is another thing I harp about incessantly: be sure your dog has your identification on its collar (with the offer of a $ reward) so it can be returned to you should it run away (as fearful dogs are prone to do).
+Dogs with separation anxiety issues are often fence diggers while you’re away.

 Fear of My Veterinarian And Animal Hospital Visits

 Two thirds of the dogs taken for a ride to their veterinarian’s office would prefer to be going somewhere else.
 Strange smells, strange dogs, unfamiliar people and a hoist onto an examination table – not to mention the upcoming shots – are nothing they look forward to.
 In one German study, almost 80% of dogs were unhappy on exam tables.
-Fewer than half of the dogs entered the animal hospitals willingly and 13.3% had to be dragged or carried in. (ref)
+Fewer than half of the dogs entered the animal hospitals willingly and 13.3% had to be dragged or carried in. ( read here )